devops329/devops/instruction/deliverable3UnitTesting/deliverable3UnitTesting.md

 ![course overview](../courseOverview.png)

 Now that you have the JWT Pizza Service in your hands you can start to assure its quality by writing unit tests.
-We will then use GitHub Actions to run your tests whenever a commit is made to your fork of the repository.
+Once you have your tests written, you will then use GitHub Actions to run your tests whenever a commit is made to your fork of the repository.
+If during the automatic execution of the test, the coverage requirements of your tests do not meet the required thresholds, then an error is generated.

 If you haven't already done so, make sure you fork the [jwt-pizza-service](../jwtPizzaService/jwtPizzaService.md) repository and clone it to your development environment.